vincecarse/EC331/README.md

 A repo to store all the code used for my dissertation.

-Raw data is not stored here as it is over 10GB.
+Raw data is stored at https://drive.google.com/drive/u/2/folders/1HaDE_8ZzxXtpL36lOMbNr6yW3l0gNBrN

 To clone run